Allium leaf miner

 • Note: Similar damage is caused by caterpillars of the leek moth but that insect has creamy white larvae with brown heads and small legs

-• The cylindrical brown pupae are about 3mm long and found embedded in the stems and bulbs
+• The cylindrical brown pupae are about 3 mm long and found embedded in the stems and bulbs

-• In spring presence of the fly larvae can cause twisting and distortion of the leaves this can be similar
+• In spring presence of the fly larvae can cause twisting and distortion of the leaves this can be similar to distortion caused by changing weather conditions in the spring

-The most obvious signs of a this insect appear when rotting sets in, this is particularly prevalent in autumn:
+The most obvious signs of this insect appear when rotting sets in, this is particularly prevalent in autumn:

 • Plants affected by allium leaf miner or leek moth tend to rot due to secondary infections from fungi and bacteria that develop in the damaged tissues